“They Never Gave Up on Me”

 “About a year ago, I hit rock bottom,” he says.
 “I was using all my money for drugs, so I decided it was time to get help.”

-Homeless at the time, Egbert sought assistance from a local social service agency, which connected him with addiction services — and a food pantry that hosts a weekly meal program.
+Homeless at the time, Robert sought assistance from a local social service agency, which connected him with addiction services — and a food pantry that hosts a weekly meal program.

 “The food pantry folks, they never gave up on me,” he says.
 “They made sure I had a meal every day.”

-Now, Egbert is celebrating more than a year of sobriety.
+Now, Robert is celebrating more than a year of sobriety.
 He recently got his commercial driver’s license and is working on finding stable housing.